Is it Possible to Postpone my CFA® Ex ...

 Why did you decide to study for the CFA exam?
 Do you have a natural interest in the material or do you just see it as a way to earn more money and get an edge in your career?

 If you have a natural interest in some or all of the topics on the CFA exam, you already have an important edge for passing the exam.
-The CFA Institute textbooks cover over 4,000 pages of material.
+The CFA Program curriculum covers over 4,000 pages of material.
 If you have a natural interest in some or most of that material, you’ll have a far easier time committing it to memory than someone who doesn’t have a natural interest.

 If you really don’t have a strong interest in the material or your only studying because you think it will benefit your career, you need to really consider whether you should re-take the test.